spine-tools/Spine-Toolbox/docs/source/data_store_form/committing_and_rolling_back.rst

 .. note:: Changes are not immediately saved to the database(s).
 They need to be committed separately.

 To commit your changes, select **Session -> Commit** from the menu bar, enter a commit message and press **Commit**.
-Any changes made in the current session with the form will be saved into the database.
+Any changes made in the current session will be saved into the database.

 To undo *all* changes since the last commit, select **Session -> Rollback** from the menu bar.